definitelynotstarlord/SlowHeim/README.md

 ![Valheim Modpack Landscape](https://github.com/definitelynotstarlord/SlowHeim/blob/main/config/SlowHeimBase-Complete_806x460.png)
 ### SlowHeim, Take It Easy!
 Welcome to SlowHeim!
-A modpack focused on a vanilla+ experience that offers a much slower pace and a bit more of a challenge than normal.
+A modpack focused on a vanilla+ experience that offers a much slower pace and a bit more of a challenge than normal, especially when it comes to surviving the environment.

 I made this modpack for my young children and I for a family server playthrough.
 I uploaded this to Thunderstore to make it easier to manage updates for us.
 Before playing this modpack, please keep in mind it was made solely for my family's vision of what Valheim should be, with mods.